sjaks/.files/README.md

 # My Linux dotfiles and install scripts
 These work on my machine but might not work on yours without major modifications.
 Use them only as inspiration.

-There are scripts (`bin/`) for installing these dotfiles for
+There are scripts under `bin/` for installing these dotfiles for
-- Ubuntu with the latest Gnome DE
+- Ubuntu with Gnome DE (20.04)
-- WSL Ubuntu
-- Ubuntu Server
+- Ubuntu Server (20.04)

-## Gnome notes
+## Ubuntu with Gnome DE

 ### Installing packages and configuring the system